Distributional value gradients for stochastic environments: Results

-To evaluate robustness under stochastic dynamics, we use two complementary perturbations in MuJoCo. \textbf{(i) Multiplicative observation noise:} at the start of each episode we sample \(n\sim\mathcal{U}[0.8,1.2]\) and scale the observation \(s\mapsto n\,s\), following \citet{khraishi2023simplenoisyenvironmentaugmentation}; this induces partial observability and substantially increases task difficulty. \textbf{(ii) Additive Gaussian dynamics noise:} we inject zero-mean Gaussian noise directly into positions and velocities, adopting the standard deviations reported by \citet{khraishi2023simplenoisyenvironmentaugmentation}.
+To evaluate robustness under stochastic dynamics, we use two complementary perturbations in MuJoCo. \textbf{(i) Multiplicative observation noise:} at the start of each episode, we sample \(n\sim\mathcal{U}[0.8,1.2]\) and scale the observation \(s\mapsto n\,s\), following \citet{khraishi2023simplenoisyenvironmentaugmentation}; this induces partial observability and substantially increases task difficulty. \textbf{(ii) Additive Gaussian dynamics noise:} we inject zero-mean Gaussian noise directly into positions and velocities, adopting the standard deviations reported by \citet{khraishi2023simplenoisyenvironmentaugmentation}.
 This second perturbation makes control harder while preserving the qualitative structure of the original tasks.
 Results are summarized in Figure~\ref{fig:mujoco_grid}, where the left panels report the final evaluation performance after 150{,}000 iterations (250{,}000 for Humanoid-v2), and the right panels show the normalized area under the evaluation curve (nAUC).
 All results are reported as medians with bootstrapped 95\% confidence intervals.
 The full learning curves are provided in Figure~\ref{fig:main_curves}.

-In the noise-free setting, DSDPG (MSMMD Sobolev and MMD Sobolev) match the performance of all baselines across five MuJoCo tasks.
-Under multiplicative observation noise, it outperforms every competitor in three of the five environments, most notably Ant-v2 and Humanoid-v2, while deterministic Sobolev (MAGE) suffers severe drops on Walker2d-v2 and Humanoid-v2 and shows larger variance in the simple InvertedDoublePendulum-v2.
-Under Gaussian noise, DSDPG again outperforms the baselines in three of the five environments.
-Notably, on Ant-v2 the noise scale borrowed from \citet{khraishi2023simplenoisyenvironmentaugmentation} makes the task substantially more difficult than previously reported.
+In the noise-free setting, DSDPG (MSMMD Sobolev and MMD Sobolev) match the performance of all baselines across six MuJoCo tasks.
+Under multiplicative observation noise, it outperforms every competitor in three of the six environments, most notably Ant-v2 and Humanoid-v2, while deterministic Sobolev (MAGE) suffers severe drops on Walker2d-v2 and Humanoid-v2 and shows larger variance in the simple InvertedDoublePendulum-v2.
+Under Gaussian noise, DSDPG again outperforms the baselines in three of the six environments.
+Notably, on Ant-v2, the noise scale borrowed from \citet{khraishi2023simplenoisyenvironmentaugmentation} makes the task substantially more difficult than previously reported.